Concerts in the Plaza at Independence Grove

 Concerts are held at the preserve's outdoor amphitheater, Millennia Plaza, overlooking a 115-acre lake.

-To help offset our costs to host these quality concerts, there is an entrance fee of $6 per car after 5 pm on event nights.
+There is an entrance fee of $10 per car after 5 pm on event nights (drop-offs included).

 Arrive early to secure a parking spot; cars are turned away when parking is full.
 For your safety, and as a courtesy to preserve neighbors, please park in the preserve only.